usnistgov/literature-survey-tools/README.md

 Currently, this repository contains:

+1. *troj-ai-search* - a prototype embedding-based scientific abstract search method implemented as a Jupyter notebook.

 1. *troj-ai-summary* - a prototype extractive scientific article summarization method implemented as a Jupyter notebook.

 More items to follow...